donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 .. code-block:: text

-    An external app generates key and requests to import keys to keymanager3 service
+    An external app generates key and requests to import keys to keymanager3 service.
-    |- keymanager3 call the importKey of keymaster CA library
+    |- Keymanager3 call the importKey of keymaster CA library.
-        |- keymaster TA gets plain key data
+        |- Keymaster TA gets plain key data.
-        |- keymaster TA serialize key and key properties
+        |- Keymaster TA serialize key and key properties.
-        |- create a keyblob by encrypting with the master key of the keymaster TA
+        |- Create a keyblob by encrypting with the master key of the keymaster TA.
-        |- return key blob
+        |- Return key blob.
-    |- get key blob and save that in db
+    |- Get key blob and save that in db.

-Use the key to perform a cryto operation
+Use the key to perform a crypto operation
 ----------------------------------------------------

 Normal Sequence